Review by Peter Reason

 Some of the writers’ names are well known—Chris Packham is the most obvious name check, writing and also painting the Long-tailed Duck.
 Others—Patrick Barkham, Mark Cocker, Mary Colwell, Miriam Darlington, Melissa Harrison, Adam Nicolson, to pick out a few, are celebrated for their contributions to wildlife literature.
 They all write engaging, personal stories of their encounters.
 I confess not to recognise many of the artists’ names, but the quality of their work stands out on page after page—water colours, pastels, pen and ink, some realist, some stylised.
 Much of the attraction of the book lies in the diversity of written stories and artistic portrayal of this huge variety of birds, all unique expressions of our living world.

 I turn to the last entry, Corn Bunting, words by Derek Niemann—how the bird’s three-second burst of sound catches his attention, a sound maybe like breaking glass; art by Nick Derry—a watercolour (I think!) of the bird, beak wide open in song, perched above farmland.
-But I am wrong, this is not the last entry, Corn Bunting is followed by the final pages In memoriam for Temmick’s Stint, Wryneck, Serin, all lost since the last Red List review in 2009.
+But I am wrong, this is not the last entry, Corn Bunting is followed by the final pages In memoriam for Temmick’s Stint, Wryneck, Serin, all last since the last Red List review in 2009.

 The poet Gerald Manley Hopkins asked, What would the world be, once bereft/Of wet and wildness…?
 And we must all ask the same of these birds and reply, with Hopkins, Let them be left.
 But more than just left, let them be actively protected.
 An added attraction of buying this book is that all proceeds go to Red-listed species conservation projects.
-You can buy the book, and the artworks, direct from the British Ornithological Trust, which I imagine directs more of the proceeds to the projects.
+Can you can buy the book, and the artworks, direct from the British Ornithological Trust, which I imagine directs more of the proceeds to the projects.